From fishing to shopping, Burlington is a destination for family fun. Often called “Hub City,” Burlington sits at the junction of I-5 and Highway 20.

-Rivers and lakes with public access are conveniently located throughout Burlington and these bodies of water are popular fishing destinations for locals and tourists alike.
-The Skagit River sports everything from cutthroat trout to pink and chinook salmon to sturgeon.
+Rivers and lakes with public access are conveniently located throughout this Waterside community and these bodies of water are popular fishing destinations for locals and tourists alike.
+The Skagit River is home to a variety of fish from cutthroat trout to pink and chinook salmon to sturgeon.

 For more information, visit visitburlingtonwa.com.

 Burlington Visitor Information

 Sweet Bite Cafe

 The Outlet Shoppes

 Skagit River Park

 Stowes Shoes & Clothing